An expertly developed dynamic web application can do wonders for any type of business.

 Learn MySQL.
 We have discussed several important PHP tips in this blog post, but learning MySQL alongside PHP is one tip most developers already know.
 And if you’re planning to build your web application with PHP, you should too.

 Professional PHP programmers like to use PHP in conjunction with MySQL for one good reason.
 They’re the perfect pair for web database applications.
-A web database application is a type of application built for the continuous, unending storage of data.
+A web database application is a type of application that stores endless amounts of data.
 Popular examples of web database applications include eBay and LinkedIn.

 The role of MySQL is to store large bulks of data that will come from the application’s end-users.
 In other words, it contains the application’s database.
 PHP, on the other hand, is the technology used for communicating between the database and the end-user so the latter can access the information stored in the former.